alcideio/rbac-tool/README.md

 `rbac-tool` generate RBAC `Role` or RBAC `ClusterRole` resource while reducing the use of wildcards, and support **deny** semantics for specific Kubernetes clusters.

-### How `rbac-tool` works?
+### How `rbac-tool gen` works?

-`rbac-tool` reads from the Kubernetes discovery API the available API Groups and resources, and based on the command line options, generate an explicit Role/ClusterRole that avoid wildcards.
+`rbac-tool` reads from the Kubernetes discovery API the available API Groups and resources, which represents the "world" of resources.
+Based on the command line options, generate an explicit Role/ClusterRole that avoid wildcards by expanding wildcards to the available "world" resources.

 ###  Command Line Examples